OpenSentry/idp/emails/emailconfirm.md

 {{.Code}}

-Once confirmed your will gain access if your are granted the proper access rights.
+Once confirmed you will gain access if you are granted the proper access rights.

 Kind Regards,
 {{ .Sender }}